pkowalsk1/pathfinding-algorithms/API.md

 - `void SetHeuristic(std::unique_ptr<Heuristic> new_h)`: Sets the heuristic used in the algorithm.

-- `void AllowNearOptimalSolution(const bool allow)`: Sets whether to allow near-optimal solution.
+- `void AllowNearOptimalSolution(const bool allow)`: Configures the algorithm to accept near-optimal solutions.
+Refer to the `allow_near_optimal_solution_` documentation for additional information.

 #### Private Members